davidfathers119/CUDA-install-guide/README.md

 # CUDA-install-guide
-Record the process I download the CUDA and the cuBB
+Record the process I download the CUDA
+## cuBB
 ## Low-density parity-check code learning
 ### _I.
 The theorem of the Low-density parity-check code(LDPC code)._